District heating: Sweden

-Ukraine

 United Kingdom

-In the United Kingdom, district heating became popular after World War II, but on a restricted scale, to heat the large residential estates that replaced areas devastated by the Blitz.
-In 2013 there were 1,765 district heating schemes with 920 based in London alone.
+In the United Kingdom, district heating became popular after World War II, but on a restricted scale, to heat the large residential estates that replaced dwellings destroyed by the Blitz.
+In 2013 there were 1,765 district heating schemes, with 920 based in London alone.
 In total around 210,000 homes and 1,700 businesses are supplied by heat networks in the UK.

-The Pimlico District Heating Undertaking (PDHU) first became operational in 1950 and continues to expand to this day.
-The PDHU once relied on waste heat from the now-disused Battersea Power Station on the South side of the River Thames.
-It is still in operation, the water now being heated locally by a new energy centre which incorporates 3.1 MWe / 4.0 MWth of gas fired CHP engines and 3 × 8 MW gas-fired boilers.
+The Pimlico District Heating Undertaking (PDHU) in London first became operational in 1950 and continues to expand to this day.
+The PDHU once relied on waste heat from the now-disused Battersea Power Station on the south side of the River Thames.
+It is still in operation; the water is now heated locally by a new energy centre which incorporates 3.1 MWe / 4.0 MWth of gas fired CHP engines and 3 × 8 MW gas-fired boilers.

 One of the United Kingdom's largest district heating schemes is EnviroEnergy in Nottingham.
-The plant initially built by Boots is now used to heat 4,600 homes, and a wide variety of business premises, including the Concert Hall, the Nottingham Arena, the Victoria Baths, the Broadmarsh Shopping Centre, the Victoria Centre, and others.
+The plant, initially built by Boots, is now used to heat 4,600 homes, and a wide variety of business premises, including the Concert Hall, the Nottingham Arena, the Victoria Baths, the Broadmarsh Shopping Centre, the Victoria Centre, and others.
 The heat source is a waste-to-energy incinerator.
-Scotland has several district heating systems with the first in the UK being installed at Aviemore and others following at Lochgilphead, Fort William and Forfar.